 This is the seventh year that Georgia has utilized the SAMHSA/CSAP model, "Teens Taking Action, A Guide to Conducting Tobacco Compliance Checks."
 This inspection protocol is based on the consummated buy methodology and the youth inspectors do not carry photo identification during the Synar inspections.
 They are instructed to be honest and not be deceptive or misrepresent themselves in any manner.
 Georgia utilizes the entire model so that youth and adult supervisors are consistently trained.
-The Georgia Department of Revenue (DOR) took over the responsibility of conducting the Synar inspections year before last.
+The Georgia Department of Revenue (DOR) handles the responsibility of conducting the Synar inspections.